ibm-messaging/mq-golang/README.md

 23 Aug 2016
 * Added a collector for Amazon AWS CloudWatch monitoring.
 See the [README](cmd/mq_aws/README.md) for more details.

+17 Oct 2016
+* Added some Windows support.
+An example batch file is included in the mq_influx directory;
+changes would be needed to the MQSC script to call it.
+The other monitor programs can be supported with similar modifications.
+* Added a "getting started" section to this README.

 ## Health Warning